Online Dating: How to Avoid Disasters

 Medically Reviewed By: Karen Devlin, LPC

 In 2016, 17% of new marriages stemmed from an online dating relationship.
-The industry profits almost 2 billion dollars per year with roughly 90% of all single persons in the United States belonging to presently, or at one point, an online dating service.
-While there are many happy endings, there are just as many or more dating disasters that come from online dating.
+The industry profits almost 2 billion dollars per year, with roughly 90% of all single persons in the United States belonging to presently, or at one point, an online dating service.
+While there are many happy endings, there are just as many dating disasters from online dating.

-Statistics say that 10% of all sex offenders maintain an online dating account and over half of the people on dating sites admit to dating multiple people at the same time.
+Statistics say that 10% of all sex offenders maintain an online dating account, and over half of the people on dating sites admit to dating multiple people simultaneously.
 Men tend to lie about their income, height, and age, while women are prone to lying about their weight, body type, and age.

-We've all seen episodes of Catfish and heard stories of people meeting in person after chatting online and being very surprised to find that the person they thought they knew, is not who they said they were.
-Having a conversation online can also go a lot more smoothly when you are not face to face and online daters can sometimes be awkward or even smell bad in person!
+We've all seen Catfish episodes and heard stories of people meeting in person after chatting online and being very surprised to find that the person they thought they knew is not who they said they were.
+Having a conversation online can also go a lot more smoothly when you are not face-to-face, and online daters can sometimes be awkward or even smell bad in person!